Posterior cruciate ligament (PCL) reconstruction

 First, your surgeon will cut a section of tendon from your thigh (the hamstring) or knee.
 They will then drill small holes in your thigh bone and shin bone, and insert the ends of the tendon.

 This tendon (graft) will be fixed in place with screws or staples.
-Donor tendons can also be used (allografts).
+Donor tendons can also be used (allografts), or artificial ligaments in the presence of multi-ligament reconstruction.
 You should discuss this option with your surgeon.

 The area is then closed using surgical tape or dissolvable stitches, and a dressing is applied.

 You should be able to go home on the same day as the surgery, or as soon as you have recovered from the anaesthetic.